Oracle Licensing

 22. Licensing Jurisdiction

-The country or legal jurisdiction that an Oracle contract and licenses are subject to for governing law and compliance purposes.
+The country or legal jurisdiction to which an Oracle contract and license are subject for governing law and compliance.

 23. Technical Support

-Oracle support services that provide maintenance like software updates, patches, and general assistance using the licensed products.
+Oracle support services provide maintenance, including software updates, patches, and general assistance with licensed products.

 24. Reinstatement

-This is the process of bringing lapsed Oracle support contracts back into compliance by paying any owed fees so that support services can resume.
+This process involves bringing lapsed Oracle support contracts back into compliance by paying any outstanding fees, allowing support services to resume.

 25. Customer Definition